rlipsc/polymorph/README.md

 # Project overview

-Polymorph lets you build sets of data types, and efficiently dispatch program logic over subsets of these types.
+Polymorph lets you build sets of data types and efficiently dispatch program logic for subsets of these types.

 This pattern is known as [entity-component-system](https://en.wikipedia.org/wiki/Entity_component_system), or *ECS* for short, where a set of types is an **entity**, a data type is a **component**, and program logic running over these types is called a **system**.